 If all you fancy is great sound quality above everything else, then there is no better option for you other than Poweramp.
 With its recent version 3 release, in addition to the great audio output and settings in regards to, it also looks much more stylish now.

 Note that there is a 14-day trial period that begins immediately upon installing the app and after that, an in-app purchase is required to unlock the full version.

 Featuring an unmatched material design-inspired user interface coupled with countless personalization options, Retro takes the number three spot.
 Moreover, there is a Pro edition which unlocks a gazillion of more themes, animations, etc., and you can get it with a simple in-app purchase through the Play Store.

-Our last contender in this category is Eon Player.
+One of our last contenders in this category is Eon Player.
 It is another well-designed application made with minimalism in mind.
 It is crazy simple to use but still offers enough customizability.
 Perhaps, with a small in-app purchase, you get access to further theming features.

 If you have any other suggestions for great music apps that have ongoing beta testing programs, please, let us know, and thanks in advance for your feedback.
 Also, do follow us on social media and do not forget to visit the site for our daily insights, and more.